 Although it's also similar in performance to the more affordable Bose Soundbar 500, its soundstage still feels wider and more speaker-like, which can help deep immersion into your favorite movies or music.
 You can even cast your podcasts to it using Bluetooth or Wi-Fi.
-On the downside, it doesn't have a full HDMI In port, so it can't support Dolby Atmos content.
+Unfortunately, it doesn't have a full HDMI In port, so it can't support Dolby Atmos content.
 While it does support Dolby Digital and DTS via an optical connection, it has to downmix it into 3.0.
-Still, it's a good choice for those who can't commit to a full setup right away but like the possibility to expand this bar's capabilities in the future, and it's best Bose soundbar we've tested to date.
+Still, it's a good choice for those who can't commit to a full setup right away but like the possibility to expand this bar's capabilities in the future, and it's the best Bose soundbar that we've tested.

 The best small Bose soundbar that we've tested is the Bose TV Speaker.
 This compact 2.0 setup is sturdy and well-built, and it can easily fit between the legs of most TVs.
 It has Optical and HDMI ARC ports that make it easy to connect this soundbar to your TV, and you can also stream content to the bar from your phone or tablet using a Bluetooth connection.
 Its sound profile is quite neutral, and its balanced mid-range helps to reproduce dialogue and vocals clearly and accurately.
 There's even a dialogue enhancement feature to help make voices in your favorite podcasts and TV shows sound more clear and crisp.